News

 About this story

-Original reporting by KPRC 2 / Click2Houston (NBC) .
-Tomball News surfaces reporting from trusted publishers and adds local editorial context so readers can quickly understand what a story means for their community.
+As published by KPRC 2 / Click2Houston (NBC) .
+Tomball News selects stories from publishers’ feeds, summarises them, and links back to the publisher that reported them.
+We add no reporting of our own.
 We attribute every source, link to the original report, and follow a documented editorial standards policy.
 To understand how stories are selected and reviewed, read our about page .

 Published: July 1, 2026 ·